roddhjav/apparmor.d/docs/configuration.md

 **Example**

 By default, `nautilus` (and any file browser) only allows access to user files.
 Thus, your cannot browse system files such as `/etc/`, `/srv/`, `/var/`.
-You can change this behaviour by creating a local profile addition file for `nautilus`:
+You can change this behavior by creating a local profile addition file for `nautilus`:

 1. Create the file `/etc/apparmor.d/local/nautilus` and add the following rules in it:
   ```sh